 Every student of Wageningen University and Aeres Hogeschool Wageningen can participate in the AID.
 As a student starting in Wageningen you can apply as an AID participant.
 As a current student you can apply as either a Mentor or CREW member.
 The AID is all about getting to know your fellow students, the student life and the city Wageningen.

 Dutch like to cycle, so a bike is very convenient.
 The program is spread out over the city, but can be reached by bike easily.
 We don't provide bikes.
-You can buy a bike via the Facebook page 'Wageningen Student Plaza' or find other bike stores online.
+You can either rent a bike, e.g. through Swapfiets.
+Or you can buy a bike via the Facebook page 'Wageningen Student Plaza' or find other bike stores online.
+You can also visit our bike sale of second hand bikes, this will take place at the AID Camping on both August 12th and 17th from 19:00 till 20:00!

 By public transport: